 Dr. Mamie Parker is a professional fish and wildlife biologist, success coach and principal consultant at Ecologix Group, Inc. with clients at the Minnesota Department of Natural Resources, Maryland Port Administration, Maryland Department of Labor, the William J. Clinton Presidential Center, Little Rock Central High School National Historic Site, the Bureau of Land Management, U. S. Fish and Wildlife Service (FWS), National Wild Turkey Federation, and Ducks Unlimited, University of Vermont and Virginia Tech.
 She was elected chair of the Virginia Department of Wildlife Resources Commission leading the commission in the changing the name of the agency.
-Parker is the chair-elect of the Student Conservation Association (SCA) and serves on the Board of Directors of Brown Advisory, Center for Large Landscape Conservation, The Nature Conservancy-Virginia Chapter, Marstel-Day Consulting, Duke University NSOE, the National Wildlife Federation, the Chesapeake Conservancy and the Chesapeake Bay Foundation.
+Parker is the chair of the Student Conservation Association (SCA) and serves on the Board of Directors of Brown Advisory, Center for Large Landscape Conservation, The Nature Conservancy-Virginia Chapter, Marstel-Day Consulting, Duke University NSOE, the National Wildlife Federation, the Chesapeake Conservancy and the Chesapeake Bay Foundation.

 She spent a career as a biologist and senior executive in the federal government as the FWS Chief of Staff, Assistant Director of Habitat Conservation/Head of Fisheries in this country.
 Known for her public speaking throughout the environmental community, Parker has given commencement addresses and speeches for several organizations, including Duke University NSOE, Wisconsin Northland College, the World Fisheries Congress in China, the Oprah Winfrey Academy and the office of the Prime Minister of Lesotho in southern Africa.